luudoanh/react-native-reanimated-dnd/documentation/web-docs/docs/components/sortable.md

 - **Gap Support**: Built-in spacing for horizontal layouts
 - **Data Hashing**: Optimized re-rendering with automatic data change detection

+## Important: State Management

+**DO NOT** update external state directly in response to sortable operations.
+The Sortable component maintains its own internal state for optimal performance and animation consistency.
+Updating external state (like calling `setTasks()` in `onMove`) will break the internal state management and cause issues.

+### Correct Approach

+- Use `onMove` for logging, analytics, or side effects
+- Use `onDrop` with `allPositions` parameter for read-only tracking
+- Let the Sortable component manage its own internal state

+### Incorrect Approach

+- Never call `setItems()`, `setTasks()`, or similar in `onMove`
+- Never manually splice/reorder external arrays in drag callbacks
+- Never update Redux/Zustand stores directly from drag events

+### Future Releases

+Programmatic operations (add, update, delete, reorder) that work correctly with internal state will be added in future releases.

 ## Basic Usage

 ```tsx